Feyerabend/vm/jvm1/README.md

 ### sample

-If we take a sample source file in text form:
+Let's take a most simple example to illustrate what takes place when you use Java in programming.
+The source (code) is written in simple text, here saved as a text file.

 ```java
 public class Sample {